Xetibo/ReSet-Doc/sections/conclusion.typ

 a pairing wizard for devices that require a pairing code, per device configuration, as well as making file transfers possible via ReSet.

+#subsubsection("Configurable Home Page")
+The default starting page for ReSet was supposed to be configurable.
+For now the Audio output page is set as default.
+The usage of anonymous functions should ease the integration of this feature.

 #subsection("Shortcomings")
 This section covers parts of ReSet that require work to improve existing features.

 #subsubsection("User Feedback")
 While technically not implemented due to time constraints, ReSet considers this